2022 Aurora Borealis Cup playoffs: (2) HIFK vs. (7) HPK

-After claiming the 2021 Finnish Championship bronze medal in just their third Naisten Liiga season, HIFK Helsinki continued their incredible upward trajectory to claim the second seed after completing the regular season with 2.69 points per game (78 points in 29 games).
-They were propelled by the elite production of Matilda Nilsson, the regular season goal scoring champion, who scored 37 goals and 18 assists for 55 points in 29 games; Czech Olympian Michaela Pejzlová, who tallied 42 points from 15 goals and 27 assists despite playing just 21 games; French forward Emmanuelle Passard, who notched 18 goals, 33 points, and an unheard of zero penalty minutes in 28 games; and Finnish Olympian Julia Liikala, who tabbed 15 goals and 33 points in 27 games.
+After claiming the 2021 Finnish Championship bronze medal in their third Naisten Liiga season, HIFK Helsinki continued their incredible upward trajectory to claim the second seed after completing the regular season with 2.69 points per game (78 points in 29 games).
+They were propelled by the production of Matilda Nilsson, the regular season goal scoring champion, who scored 37 goals and 18 assists for 55 points in 29 games; Czech Olympian Michaela Pejzlová, who tallied 42 points from 15 goals and 27 assists despite playing just 21 games; French forward Emmanuelle Passard, who notched 18 goals, 33 points, and an unheard of zero penalty minutes in 28 games; and Finnish Olympian Julia Liikala, who tabbed 15 goals and 33 points in 27 games.

-Finally finding their groove after placing a disappointing seventh in the preliminaries, with only 26 points in 20 games for 1.30 points per game, HPK Hämeenlinna went undefeated in the lower division standings to secure the seventh seed with 3.00 points per game.
-The team’s change in fortune was due in no small part to the exemplary net minding of newly acquired Canadian goaltender Kassidy Sauvé, who maintained a series leading .964 save percentage and 0.88 goals against average across eight games in the lower division.
+After finishing seventh in the preliminaries with only 26 points in 20 games (1.30 points per game), HPK Hämeenlinna found their rhythm and were undefeated in the lower division standings, earning the seventh seed with 3.00 points per game.
+The team's change in luck was due to the net minding of newly acquired Canadian goaltender Kassidy Sauvé, who had a .964 save percentage and 0.88 goals against average in eight games in the lower division.

 HIFK won both games of the 2021–22 season series with HPK, which were played in the preliminaries.
 Prior to this matchup, HIFK and HPK had never met in the Naisten Liiga playoffs.